EphraimJ/hello_world/README.md

 # hello_world
-This is my first sample repository in github code hosting platform
+1.This is my first sample repository in github code hosting platform 2.This is my first branch in github :)